Old Seattle Starbucks location to become Black Coffee Northwest

 “We are excited to welcome Black Coffee to the neighborhood,” said Vulcan’s Director of Commercial Marketing and Leasing Geralyn Vannoy.
 “They are exactly the kind of tenant we hoped to find, not just a great coffee shop but also a safe and welcoming space for the community to gather.”

-Erwin Weary said he envisions the space to display Black culture and provide access for Black people to meet, have conversations and find jobs.
+Erwin Weary said he envisions the space displaying Black culture and providing access for Black people to meet, have conversations and find jobs.
 They have a 20-year history of community work, including youth development, in the Seattle area, Darnesha Weary said.

 “It’s about growth, it’s about empowerment,” Erwin Weary said.
 “We are a hub that likes to not only employ people of color, but we also want to make sure we’re providing access to services or at least connecting them to the services or the people that can help them.”